There's a reason Chinese women account for 56 percent of all the world's female suicides.

 In China, women are the runt of society's litter.
-You probably already know about the one-child policy that has had families actively sidelining the fairer sex for years—a millennias-old preference for sons in Chinese society means that, if couples can only afford one child given the financial penalties for multiple kids, they tend to go for boys rather than girls.
+You probably already know about the one-child policy that has had families actively sidelining the fairer sex for years – a millennia-old preference for sons in Chinese society means that, if couples can only afford one child given the financial penalties for multiple kids, they tend to go for boys rather than girls.
 Predictions state that there will be between 30 to 40 million fewer women than men in China by 2020, which sounds like it'll be a pretty lonely year for many in the People's Republic.

-The terrible male-to-female ratio in China has caused people to resort to desperate measures.
-There has been a rise in child-bride trafficking from both within and outside the country.
-Other parents have been so intent on their sons getting married that they have resorted to fixing up "ghost marriages," where female corpses are dug up and reburied next to deceased bachelors so they can have a bride in the afterlife.
+The fact that the male-female ratio in China is worse than at the average Shellac show has seen people resort to desperate measures, and there has been a rise in child bride trafficking from both within and outside the country.
+Other parents have been so keen for their sons to marry that they have resorted to fixing up "ghost marriages", where female corpses are dug up and reburied next to deceased bachelors so they can have a bride in the afterlife.
 Which I guess is a consequence you don't normally have to consider when you're drawing up social policy.

-A couple of weeks ago, it was announced that the organization in charge of the one-child policy—the National Population and National Family Commission—will be merged with the Ministry of Health.
-This could prompt positive changes to the system, since corrupt family-planning officials will no longer be administering the punishments that have seen families charged up to six times their annual income for spawning multiple offspring.
-However, there are potential dangers too, most obviously in the fact that officials will be stationed in hospitals and health wards, which could deter women without birth permits (yep, birth permits) from seeking care and proper labor assistance.
+A couple of weeks ago, it was announced that the organisation in charge of the one-child policy – the National Population and National Family Commission – will be merged with the Ministry of Health.
+This could prompt positive changes to the system, since corrupt family planning officials will no longer be administering the punishments that have seen families charged up to six times their annual income for spawning multiple offspring.
+However, there are potential dangers too, most obviously in the fact that officials will be directly stationed in hospitals and health wards, which could deter women without birth permits (yep, birth permits) from seeking care and proper labour assistance.

-This invasive method of population control—the answer to the legacy of overpopulation left behind by Mao Zedong—has created a long list of horrors that, besides child trafficking, includes infanticide, gendercide, infant abandonment, and forced abortions, all used by families desperate to meet the set child quotas.
-In 2009 it was reported that Chinese women account for 56 percent of all female suicides in the world.
+This invasive method of population control – the answer to the legacy of overpopulation left behind by Mao Zedong – has created a long list of horrors that, besides the child trafficking, includes infanticide, gendercide, infant abandonment and forced abortions, all used by families desperate to meet the set child quotas.
+Additionally, in 2009 it was reported that Chinese women account for 56 percent of all female suicides in the world.
 While it's never easy or even advisable to attempt to pinpoint the cause of suicide, you've got to feel like a government that limits women's access to motherhood and a society that treats them as second-class citizens may have something to do with how high that number is.

 In June 2012, a Chinese woman named Feng Jianmei was seven months pregnant.
-Feng and her husband—both rural farmers—were unable to afford the $6,300 fine for having a second child, so she was carried into a van by policy officials and taken to a hospital.
+Feng and her husband – both rural farmers – were unable to afford the $6,300 (£4,148) fine for having a second child, so she was carried into a van by policy officials and taken to a hospital.
 Her eyes were covered while they forced her to sign documents.
 Five men stood in the room as she was injected with a chemical agent that causes abortions.
-Feng's story is not uncommon.
-The only rarity is that it was widely reported in the international news because a photograph of her and the stillborn baby lying in a hospital bed started flying around the internet (NSFW photo).
+Feng's story is not uncommon – the only rarity is that it was widely reported in the international news because a photograph of her and the stillborn baby lying in a hospital bed started flying around the internet (NSFW photo).
 While the world reacted with outrage, within her county, Feng and her husband Deng Jiyuan were scorned.
 In their hometown, protesters were led through the streets by the government and hung banners on a bridge that read, "Beat the traitors, drive them from the town."

-Family-planning officials detain Zhong Xuexiang on January 21 (Image: Zong Xuexiang).
+Family Planning Officials Detain Zhong Xuexiang on January 21st (Image: Zong Xuexiang)

-Kat Lewis, who works for the forced-abortion aid group All Girls Allowed, explained the situation in more detail to me.
-"There's so much shame in China surrounding the exposure of injustices.
+Kat Lewis, who works for the forced abortion aid group All Girls Allowed, explained the situation in more detail to me: "There's so much shame in China surrounding the exposure of injustices.
 A majority of women in China will have more than one abortion.
 Contraception isn't very common in rural areas because the government actually receives more money when families get pregnant and have to pay fines for extra children.
-Or the government performs an abortion and will sometimes even charge a woman a fee for it to be carried out and for the disposal of fetal remains."
+Or the government perform an abortion and will sometimes even charge a woman a fee for it to be carried out and for the disposal of foetal remains."

 Despite Mei telling the congressional hearing back in 2011 that "the day of my fifth and last abortion... was the saddest of my life," some local governments announced last year that they would be expanding these pregnancy checks.
 Apple factories in China were recently exposed to be carrying out the tests too, but while media exposure might not seem like it's helping much at the moment, it's difficult to see any other way of making the situation better for Chinese women.
 Feng Jianmei only received a response from the government because her story was in the public eye, and social media has been a strong driving factor for justice because it's harder for the Chinese population to accept the state's version of reality when they're faced with contrary first-hand information.

-In another case—that of Cao Ruyi—the husband immediately spread the word about the officials' plans for a forced abortion and sparked an emergency outcry that managed to save the child's life.
-But with some sources estimating that 10 million state-enforced abortions take place every year in China, it's clear that the odd Twitter campaign isn't going to be enough in the long-term.
+In another case – that of Cao Ruyi – the husband immediately spread the word about the officials' plans for a forced abortion and sparked an emergency outcry that managed to save the child's life.
+But given some sources have estimated that 10 million state-enforced abortions take place every year in China, it's clear that the odd Twitter campaign isn't going to be enough in the long term.